 This article reprinted with permission from tothesource. tothesource: Challenging Hardcore Secularism with Principled Pluralism.

+A former policy analyst in the Reagan White House, D’Souza also served as John M. Olin Fellow at the American Enterprise Institute and the Robert and Karen Rishwain Fellow at the Hoover Institution at Stanford University.
+He served as the president of The King’s College in New York City from 2010 to 2012.
 Dinesh D'Souza is an Indian-American political commentator, filmmaker.
-He is the author of Life After Death: The Evidence, What's So Great About Christianity, The Enemy at Home: The Cultural Left and Its Responsibility for 9/11, Letters to a Young Conservative, What's So Great about America, Illiberal Education: The Politics of Race and Sex on Campus; The End of Racism; Ronald Reagan: How an Ordinary Man Became an Extraordinary Leader; and The Virtue of Prosperity: Finding Values in an Age of Techno-Affluence.
+He is the author of The Big Lie: Exposing the Nazi Roots of the American Left, Life After Death: The Evidence, What's So Great About Christianity, The Enemy at Home: The Cultural Left and Its Responsibility for 9/11, Letters to a Young Conservative, What's So Great about America, Illiberal Education: The Politics of Race and Sex on Campus; The End of Racism; Ronald Reagan: How an Ordinary Man Became an Extraordinary Leader; and The Virtue of Prosperity: Finding Values in an Age of Techno-Affluence.
 Dinesh D'Souza is on the Advisory Board of the Catholic Education Resource Center.
 Visit his website here.Copyright © 2006 tothesource

 back to top